 2nd Choice: Tour of the Sami Cultural and Nature Centre: Time needed, 30 mins. - 1 hour

-If you are staying overnight in Hetta, we suggest offering the following activities in a timing combination that works for you:
+These are the 'don't miss' activities we recommend..in a timing combination that works for you:

 The standard guided tour lasts 40 mins. - 1 hour and is a lot of fun for visitors and dogs alike.

 You can also request additional services like hot drinks with which to eat a packed lunch on the farm.

 On your first evening, most groups arrive in time to visit the Fell Lapland Nature and Cultural Centre - the Skierri - which attracts c.
 25,000 visitors annually.
 It hosts one of the largest Sami exhibitions in Lapland as well as audiovisual shows about the Northern Lights, life of the Sami people etc. Although the nature centre has lots of information available, it is sometimes useful to have a personal guide to hand to steer visitors to the areas of particular interest.

 Other groups choose to come straight to the farm before heading to the hotel since that way, they immediately get a real insight into the kind of place that they are spending the night in - as well as 'ticking off the list' one of the key attractions of the north...huskies!